snowyTheHamster/search-files-recursive/README.md

-# Pyhton - find files recursively and copy/paste to a single folder
+# Python - find files recursively and copy/paste to a single folder
 This Python script searches files recursively by file extension in a directory and copy/pastes them into one folder.

 # Problem